Macrozamia riedlei: Cultivation

 Macrozamia riedlei has horticultural potential as a large container plant or specimen plant.
 It grows in well-drained soil and is sensitive to fungal attack.
 Large specimens can be transplanted.
 Seed germinates in 12 to 18 months.

 Most of the genus Macrozamia are cultivated and M. riedlei is one of the better known species.
 The plant is well suited to rockeries and containers (Wrigley & Fagg, 2003).
 The trunk may reach two metres in cultivation, the pinnate fronds, dark green and palm-like, also reach or exceed two metres as specimens advance in age.
 The urban garden plant resembles the size of those seen in the field, one or two metres in height, although they are slow growing in their native habitat; container planting tend to produce smaller sized specimens.
 They respond well to applications of a general fertiliser, and favour full sun or partial shade.
 They are a recommended indoor plant, being tolerant of low light and temperature, slow growing and able to remain in a container indefinitely.

 The distribution of the zamia in the southwest has been correlated to sites of long term human habitation, close to lakes or springs, and freshwater points at granitic outcrops of the kwongan, although the intervention of other consumers, birds and mammals, complicates a postulate that inadvertent or intentional cultivation is the primary factor in seed dispersal.
 Animals species involved in dispersal of the plant include birds such as the emu and mammalian species Trichosurus vulpecula, a common possum known locally as quumarl.
-The fruiting cone begins to fully ripen and break apart during the local season bunura, which occurs between February and March, and is ready to harvest.
+The fruiting cone begins to fully ripen and break apart during the local season bunuru, which occurs between February and March, and is ready to harvest.